lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **WatchfulDrake** _(07-Oct-18 04:19 PM)_

-t!8ball does hector find the dam's bank?
+t!8ball Does Hector find the dam's bank?

 **Tatsumaki** _(07-Oct-18 04:19 PM)_

-> 🎱 | As I see it, yes,
+🎱 | As I see it, yes, MultiTheDuck.
-> MultiTheDuck
-> .

 **Zander** _(07-Oct-18 04:19 PM)_

-> Emmett raises an eyebrow.
+_Emmett raises an eyebrow and watches as he boops his nose._

 > Hi?

 **Bagelwrecker** _(07-Oct-18 04:19 PM)_

-> Seth grabs Jessica and jumps out of a window to escape the Llamanians
+_Seth grabs Jessica and dashes away to try and escape the Llamanians._

-**PlasmaPerson** _(07-Oct-18 04:19 PM)_

-> iris dies of embarrassment.
-Iris dies x7

-**Bagelwrecker** _(07-Oct-18 04:19 PM)_

-> LETS GO AND GET MARRIED NOW!
+> LET'S GO AND GET MARRIED NOW!

-**Jelsafan0** _(07-Oct-18 04:19 PM)_

-> lookie what I can do.

 **Zander** _(07-Oct-18 04:19 PM)_

-> Llamanians started leaving the ship, fully armed.
+_`Llamanian Ship`: Llamanians start to exit the ship, fully armed._

 **WatchfulDrake** _(07-Oct-18 04:19 PM)_

-> Hector's mask slides closed before entering the band
+_Hector's mask slides closed before entering the dam's bank._

 **Jelsafan0** _(07-Oct-18 04:19 PM)_

+_`Jessica`: Jessica jumps up and kicks her heels as she's dragged away from her home by a crazed naked lunatic._

+> `Jessica`: Yay!!

+**Jelsafan0** _(07-Oct-18 04:19 PM)_

+_Iris giggles softly._

+> Lookie what I can do...

-> she tosses a small ball of flame between her hands, juggling it.
+_She tosses a small ball of flame between her hands, juggling it._
-> "yay!!"

 **Zander** _(07-Oct-18 04:20 PM)_

-> Emmett chuckled.
+_Emmett chuckles confusedly._

-> That's pretty sweet.
+> That's pretty cool...

 **PlasmaPerson** _(07-Oct-18 04:20 PM)_

-> Chomsky meets Emmett and iris at the steam
+_Chomsky meets Emmett and Iris at the pond._

 **Bagelwrecker** _(07-Oct-18 04:20 PM)_

-> Seth pulls out his pistol and starts shooting at the Llamanians
+_Seth pulls out his pistol and starts shooting at the Llamanians._

+> KEEP ON RUNNING MY BRIDE TO BE!

 **Jelsafan0** _(07-Oct-18 04:21 PM)_

-> she seems to wake up more.
+_Iris wakes up more, realizing both she and Emmett were inside of a pond._

 **PlasmaPerson** _(07-Oct-18 04:21 PM)_

+_Chomsky stops at the pond and points to the Llamanian ship that's landed._

-> hey lovebirds, there's kind of an impending war.
+> Hey lovebirds, there's kind of an impending war going on.

 **Jelsafan0** _(07-Oct-18 04:21 PM)_

+_Iris stops juggling the fireball for a moment and stares into the pond she's in._

-> ...what... what am I doing, again?
+> ...
+What... what am I doing, again?

 **Bagelwrecker** _(07-Oct-18 04:21 PM)_

-> EMMETT LLAMAS ARE HERE!
+> EMMETT, LLAMAS ARE HERE!

+_Seth continues to shoot at the Llamanians like crazy._

 **RPretribution** _(07-Oct-18 04:21 PM)_

-> ♳♧ ĭÃ¤ā☬î♆ƞ pƘ♪§ȷ☂Ɖ♼ȯ Ěå!!!
+> ӴϾϰɍ Њɍ ȝïï ݛм ҐݛǼȽ ЊݛԗɍҐ ҐݛǼ ϾŚϾݛ$@!

+_Zielic Translation: Give me all of your money you idiots!_

 **Zander** _(07-Oct-18 04:21 PM)_

-> The Llamanians make a loud noise outside the dam--as soon as Seth started shooting, they did too.
+_`Llamanian Ship`: The Llamanians make a loud noise outside the dam.
+As soon as Seth starts to shoot, they do too._

+**Zander** _(07-Oct-18 04:21 PM)_

 > I need her to calm down, Chomsky.

-> Emmett muted his coms.
+_Emmett mutes his coms._

 **PlasmaPerson** _(07-Oct-18 04:22 PM)_

+_Chomsky cringes at Emmett's lax reaction.
+Maybe no one in this crew is sane anymore._

-> calming down isn't easy with a battle going on but ok.
+> Calming down isn't easy with a battle going on but... okay.

 **Bagelwrecker** _(07-Oct-18 04:22 PM)_

 > DON'T WORRY YOUR PRETTY LITTLE HEAD JESSICA!
 WE'RE GETTING YOU TO A SAFE PLACE SO WE CAN GET MARRIED!

+_Seth manages to down a Llamanian soldier, but he has to reload!_

 **Jelsafan0** _(07-Oct-18 04:22 PM)_

+_Iris continues to toss the fireball for a bit._

-> hmm... wanna see more fire tricks?
+> Hmm... wanna see more fire tricks?

 **Zander** _(07-Oct-18 04:22 PM)_

+_Emmett shivers, the wind causing the pond to feel much cooler._

 > Yeah.

 **Jelsafan0** _(07-Oct-18 04:22 PM)_

-> she snuggles into his arms, completely oblivious.
+_Iris snuggles into Emmett's arms unconsciously, keeping him warm.
+She conjures shapes out of fire, shapes of elves and squoatlings and hearts and stars._

 **Bagelwrecker** _(07-Oct-18 04:22 PM)_

+_Seth momentarily lets go of Jess and reloads his Desert Eagle.
+He yells to try and get the others' attention._

-> Hey guys Llamas are here!
+> Hey guys, llamas are here!

 **Platinum_Pathos** _(07-Oct-18 04:22 PM)_

-> Danny finds several sacks and coolers before he packs up over half of the ottori food supply including, but not limited to frozen fish and shrimp, canned berries, frogs, squirrels, beans, corn, and oddly enough corn and potato chips, and popcorn
+_Danny finds several sacks and coolers before he packs up over half of the Ottori food supply including, but not limited to: frozen fish, shrimp, canned berries, frogs, squirrels, beans, corn, and oddly enough potato chips and popcorn._

 **WatchfulDrake** _(07-Oct-18 04:23 PM)_

-> hector walks up to a teller and grabs them, injecting them with a high concentration knockout dart knocking them out quickly
+_Hector walks up to a teller inside the dam and grabs them, injecting them with a high concentration knockout dart knocking them out quickly._

 **RPretribution** _(07-Oct-18 04:23 PM)_

+_Garrick finally re-enters the dam, just wanting to satisfy his kleptomaniac urges._

 > Well, you guys have fun with the llamas.
 I'm gonna keep breaking and entering.